-Central U.S. braces for dangerous blast of winds amid record-warmth
+Central U.S. braces for dangerous blast of winds amid record warmth

 While the strong winds may be short-lived, the zone from New Mexico to the Great Lakes could see pockets of damage and scattered to widespread power outages.
 Both Denver and Des Moines are among cities where winds may gust over 60 mph Wednesday.
 In the Southern and Central Plains, dry, windy conditions present a top tier fire threat.

-While an outbreak of twisters is not expected, severe thunderstorms with damaging winds and isolated tornado activity cannot be ruled out in parts of the Midwest Wednesday, particularly in Iowa and southern Minnesota.
+While an outbreak of twisters is not expected, severe thunderstorms with damaging winds and isolated tornado activity cannot be ruled out in parts of the Midwest on Wednesday, particularly in Iowa and southern Minnesota.

 Ahead of the storminess, some areas will see temperatures swell 30 to as much as 40 degrees above normal.
 But the cold front ushering in the powerful winds means the exceptional warmth will be relatively short-lived.